Supplementary vector control methods

-Larval habitats vary markedly among Anopheles mosquito species, and control measures directed towards larvae are highly location- and ecology-specific.
-Larviciding, for example, is only recommended for areas where mosquito breeding sites are few, fixed, findable, and where the sites are easy to identify, map and treat.
-These interventions can be particularly useful in urban and peri-urban areas, but they are unlikely to be effective in rural Africa, where mosquito breeding sites are innumerable, shifting, and widely dispersed.
+Larval habitats vary markedly among Anopheles mosquito species.
+Thus, control measures directed towards larvae are highly specific for a particular location and ecology.
+Larviciding is therefore only recommended for areas where the habitats of malaria mosquito larvae are few, fixed and findable, and are easy to identify, map and treat.
+Larval source management can be particularly useful in urban and periurban areas in sub-Saharan Africa, or in rural areas in Asia or the Americas.
+However, it is unlikely to be effective in rural Africa, where malaria larval habitats are numerous, shifting and widely dispersed.

-Reports received from national malaria control programmes indicate that 27 malaria-endemic countries worldwide use larval control in certain specific foci of malaria transmission.
-Larval control through chemical larviciding has been reported by 16 countries, while biological larviciding activities have been reported from 13 countries.
-Currently, 10 compounds and formulations are recommended by WHO Pesticide Evaluation Scheme (WHOPES) for larval control.
-The WHO position statement on larviciding in sub-Saharan Africa (2012) is linked from this page.
+Reports from national malaria control programmes in 2014 indicate that 48 malaria-endemic countries worldwide use larval control in certain specific foci of malaria transmission.
+Thirty-two countries reported use of vector habitat modification or manipulation, and 45 countries reported use of biological control or chemical larviciding.
+Currently, 12 compounds and formulations are recommended by the WHO Pesticide Evaluation Scheme (WHOPES) for larval control.

 Personal protection measures

-- Global plan for insecticide resistance management in malaria vectors (GPIRM)
+- Global plan for insecticide resistance management in malaria vectors (2012)

 - Guidelines for procuring public health pesticides (2012)